varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 $ nvm alias default 0.8
 </pre>

+*Newer versions of Node.js have stability issues and limited support for certain third-party libraries.
+Thus, Steroids currently runs using Node.js version 0.8.x only.
+NVM allows you to install and use multiple versions of Node.js, so just make sure you have the correct version loaded when using Steroids.*

 Alternatively, if you don't want to use NVM, you can install Node.js and NPM package management from [nodejs.org][nodejs].

 ##Installing the Steroids NPM package